1962 Giro d'Italia: Route and stages

 The race route was revealed on 19 April 1962 by race director Vincenzo Torriani in Rome.

 Classification leadership

-One jersey was worn during the 1962 Giro d'Italia.
-The leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
+One leader's jersey was worn during the 1962 Giro d'Italia: the leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.

-The mountains classification leader.
+A secondary classification was the mountains classification.
 The climbs were ranked in first and second categories.
 In this ranking, points were won by reaching the summit of a climb ahead of other cyclists.
 There were three categories of mountains.
 The first category awarded 50, 30, and 20 points, while the second distributed 40, 30, 20, and 10 points.
+In 1962, a rider did not need to finish to be eligible for the mountain classification.
+After Joseph Carrara left the race in stage 6, he was still leading this classification until the stage 13.

 Although no jersey was awarded, there was also one classification for the teams, in which the teams were awarded points for their rider's performance during the stages.
+This classification was named the "Ramazzotti" classification, and points were given for high positions in stages, intermediate sprints and mountain tops, and leading the general classification.

+The intermediate sprints from 1961 (called "traguardi tricolori") were repeated.
+These sprints were used in a new classification, named the Grand Prix d'Italia.
+For this classification, points were awarded at intermediate sprints but also at some of the mountain passes.